-This can be a tough one for some people, while other people feed alot of their table scraps to their pets.
-But if you don’t know what you are doing you could be feeding your pet a food that is toxic to them.
-For example my pet owning teenage years….
+This can be a tough one for some people, while other people feed a lot of their table scraps to their pets.
+But if you don’t know what you are doing you could be feeding your pet food that is toxic to them.
+For example my pet-owning teenage years….
 But I know so much more now!
-Food we have for the holidays can contain alot of oils and fats that can lead to health problems in our pets such as diarrhea, vomiting and pancreatitis.
-If you do decide to feed people food please make sure you stay away from foods that are toxic to dogs such as: onions, garlic, raisins, grapes and so many more.
-There are foods they definitely should not eat, those they may eat in moderation, those they should be careful around and those they can eat pretty freely.
+The food we have for the holidays can contain a lot of oils and fats that can lead to health problems in our pets such as diarrhea, vomiting, and pancreatitis.
+If you do decide to feed people food please make sure you stay away from foods that are toxic to dogs such as onions, garlic, raisins, grapes and so many more.
+There are foods they definitely should not eat, those they may eat in moderation, those they should be careful around, and those they can eat pretty freely.

 Now there are so many other considerations and to learn more about proper pet nutrition feel free to check out Purina’s Nutrition Tips!